Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Configure basemap style parameters/README.md

 ## About the data

-The main data for this sample is the `BasemapStyle` which include basemaps that support both language localization and global language setting.
+The main data for this sample is the basemap style which include basemaps that support both language localization and global language setting.
 The supported languages, along with their language code, can be found in the [API's documentation](https://developers.arcgis.com/rest/basemap-styles/#languages).

 ## Tags